opcotech/elemo/README.md

    # Start the front-end
    cd web && pnpm dev
    ```
 4. Now, you can try Elemo.
-Navigate to http://127.0.0.1:3000 and log in using the `demo@example.com` email
+Navigate to http://127.0.0.1:3000 and log in using the `demo@elemo.app` email
    and `AppleTree123` password.

 ## Contributing